catprisbrey/Godot4-OpenAnimationLibraries/README.md

 #### Root Motion is action weird!
 Why?
 - Does your model have a root bone? some folks don't notice, and they bring in a model without a root bone, and try to use the hips for root motion.
 This can get really buggy and may not work as expected.
 If your model doesn't have a root bone, it's not hard to add one.
-Load youtube and search for how to add a root bone. (eseentially parent your whole deform skeleton rig to a new bone named "root", and ensure "deform bone" is checked so it exports properly)
+Load youtube and search for how to add a root bone. (essentially parent your whole deform skeleton rig to a new bone named "root", and ensure "deform bone" is checked so it exports properly)

 #### Your Mixamo bone map is faulty and didn't work for me, WHY??